Sandra-Oluchi/Public-Architecture-COnfiguration-Installation-and-Security-of-OpenEMR/README.md

 sudo systemctl restart apache2

 ## -------- Complete OpenEMR installation via the web-based setup.
- Open your web browser and navigate to http://vmipaddress
+ Web browser was opened and navigated to http://vmipaddress

  ## The above code is used to describe the process of installing and configuring the OpenEMR on the virtual machines: